 The first story, ‘Tribal Warfare,’ deals with the back and forth hunting and eating of various species.
 With several fascinating environments, on land, sea, and air.
 The art is impressive, with lots of different creatures.
-And even without dialog, you can follow the story along just fine.
-In that way, it very much uses the comic book medium to great benefit.
+Even without dialog, you can follow the story along just fine.
+In that way, it uses the visual nature of the comic book medium to great benefit.

 The second story, ‘The Hunt,’ is probably my favorite.
 Following a single red dinosaur as it makes its way through the dangerous world, chased by a pack of killers hungry for its flesh.
 The adventure takes it into strange new lands, vast landscapes that stagger the imagination and capture a primal awe.
-The two page spread of the massive mountain like cloud formation hanging over the massive stone pillars is gorgeous.
+The two page spread of the gargantuan mountain-like cloud formation hanging over the massive stone pillars is gorgeous.
 Actually, that whole segment is very impressive.

-The final story, ‘The Journey’ follows a massive multi-species migration and the various dangers found along the way.
+The final story, ‘The Journey’ follows an epic multi-species migration and the various dangers found along the way.
 One of the things that impresses me is the occasional touch of tenderness.
-That said, the massive battle by on the ocean shore is truly epic, feeling like some kind of Moby Dick titan fight.
+That said, the viscious battle by on the ocean shore is truly epic, feeling like some kind of Moby Dick titan-fight.

 At the end of the volume there’s a nice series of essays by Delgado about the folks who inspired him.
 Reading about his younger days, I was reminded of my own.
-I even took to drawing dinosaurs and dragons for a while, but sadly, I never stuck with it.
+I even took to drawing dinosaurs and dragons for a while, but sadly, never stuck with it.
 Any artistic talent I ever had slipped through inactive fingers years ago.
-But these are the kinds of things I wish I could do.
+These are the images I wish I could create.
 A great book, and a must for anyone interested in visual storytelling or obviously, in dinosaurs.
 Though violent and bloody, I think this would be very popular among young kids with any kind of interest in nature or dinosaurs.